Epcot Center Opened in Florida

 1949 - The People's Republic of China Was Established

-1957 - In God We Trust First Appeared On Paper Currency in the United States
+1957 - In God We Trust First Appeared on U.S. Currency

 1958 - The National Advisory Committee For Aeronautics Was Replaced by NASA